Exciting things the children will be learning in the spring term…

-In geography, the children will be learning about Europe.
-They will be learning about some countries in Europe and how to use an atlas to locate these different countries.
+In Geography, the children will be learning about Europe.
+They will be exploring some of the countries in Europe and learning how to use an atlas to locate these different countries.
 They will also be covering the different climate zones across Europe.

 The children will focus on their history topic in the second half of the spring term.
-Their new topic is the changes to Britain from the Stone Age to the Iron Age.
+This topic covers the changes in Britain from the Stone Age to the Iron Age.
 They will be focusing on how human settlements changed during these periods.
-Towards the end of the term we hope to be able to visit Wandlebury Country Park which runs a Stone-Age to Iron-Age programme with many hands-on activities for the children.

 More information about our curriculum